2010-01-01

 The horse of Yggr

 The literal translation of Yggdrasil or yggr's drasill would be 'The horse of Yggr'.
 Zoega translates Yggr as 'anxious'.
 But often Yggr is translated as 'the terrible one'.
 You can see Yggr as the symbol of your lower self, which is often terrible.
 In the mythology Yggr hung himself (or was hung) on the tree of worlds.
 After nine days he was initiated and transformed into Óðinn.
-See The initiation of Óðinn So Yggdrasil is a tool to transform your lower self into a divine being.
+See Óðinn as Hangatýr So Yggdrasil is a tool to transform your lower self into a divine being.

 The origin of Yggdrasil